 10km from Denham – Allow 2 hours

-Learn about area’s marine life.
-Guides escort you around the exhibits where you’ll see everything from stonefish to sharks.
-The views from the café are fantastic!
-The foods is pretty good too.
+Marine biologists escort you around the exhibits where you’ll see everything from stonefish to sharks.
+The views from the café are fantastic and the food is pretty good too.

 Denham – Allow 1 hour